mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

 4. In terminal, type: git clone https://github.com/mcyaputra/Postgres-Docker-Streamlit-Database-Explorer-Web-App.git - This will also download the entire repository to your local machine
+5. Save/move project in your designated folder

 ## Starting the web app

-1. Set terminal working directory to the project folder
+1. Set terminal working directory to the project folder/location
 2. In terminal, type "docker compose up -d"
 3. Go to browser, type "localhost:8501"